rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 ## Original photo

 Let's have a look at the [original photo](/media/blog/developing-a-landscape-photo/original-photo.cr2).
-It's fairly well exposed and composed.
+It's fairly well-exposed and composed.
 There are no completely black or overexposed areas.
 However, because of the heavy clouds, it looks a little bit dark and dull.

 ![Original photo](media/blog/developing-a-landscape-photo/original-photo.jpg)